 The coming years promises to bring opportunities for members in growth segments of the defense and “homeland” security industries.
 Defense budgets in Southeast Asia are projected to continue to grow at 10% annually.
 Southeast Asia will remain one of the most competitive defense markets in the world.
 Southeast Asian nations are changing their defense postures and modernization programs as economic growth offers the opportunity for larger military budgets.
 As tensions in the South China Sea affect regional stability, ASEAN countries have focused particularly on maritime domain awareness and anti-access/area denial capabilities.

-As members of the Council, companies within the Defense and Security Committee have a collection of world class capabilities, technologies and a commitment to ASEAN.
+As members of the Council, companies within the Aerospace, Defense & Security have a collection of world class capabilities, technologies and a commitment to ASEAN.

-The Committee stands ready to work with ASEAN on its defense, homeland and trade security agendas and the Defense and Security companies' work towards the following objectives:
+The Committee stands ready to work with ASEAN on its defense, homeland and trade security agendas and the Aerospace, Defense & Security companies' work towards the following objectives:

 - Establishing lines of communications between the US private sector companies and key defense and security decision makers in ASEAN.